petermollet/ecommerce_react_redux/README.md

 Simple E-commerce app using React.js and React-redux, which allows to use a global State for a ReactJS application, instead of only have states and props locally.

-It also use hooks and functional components.
+It also use hooks and functional components, Formik and Yup, and React.Context.

 ## Available Scripts